pierre-rouleau/usrhome/readme.rst

   - On any system, it could be used to identify a directory tree specific to a given activity or content type or just be set to the value of ``$HOME``.

+USRHOME_DIR_LIC:
+  The directory where you could collect all the licence files you have agreed with when using a software service or package.

+USRHOME_DIR_LOG :
+  The directory where you could store activity log files and notes.

 USRHOME_DIR_DV:
   The directory where you store your main, or most-active, development sub-directories.